-Being the family vacation capital of the world, naturally Orlando Florida offers countless choices for family meals.
-Let's start with dinner shows, which are on the pricey end of the scale but serve up live performances, acrobatics, and musical entertainment along with good eats.
+Being the family vacation capital of the world, Orlando Florida offers countless choices for family meals.
+There's everything from dinner shows, which are on the pricey end of the scale but serve up live performances, acrobatics, and musical entertainment to generally good eats.
 Budget-friendly restaurants are also covered, below.

 Restaurants at Disney World

-Families can find just about any type of dining at Disney World: About.com's Guide for Theme Parks has a list of Top Restaurants that includes both "Table-Service" and "Casual" choices, and he offers some options in the lively Downtown Disney entertainment zone as well.
+Families can find just about any type of dining at Disney World.
+Check out this list of top restaurants that includes both "Table-Service" and "Casual" choices, as well as options in the lively Downtown Disney entertainment zone as well.

 Also of note at Disney World: a major part of the Epcot theme park is the World Showcase area, where eleven pavilions from different countries surround a 41-acre lagoon, and each of these pavilions has restaurants that offer the nation's cuisine.

 Some pavilions have both a fine-dining choice and a casual eatery.
 See an overview of restaurants at Epcot's World Showcase.